Table of Contents

 5. Optimize for Mobile (Most Users Are on Their Phones)

 More than 61.5% of all web traffic comes from mobile devices.
-Even if you target mostly B2B audience on desktop via Google Ads, your retargeting campaigns might well include some mobile placements via Facebook Ads.
-If your site isn’t mobile-friendly, you’re losing conversions.
-Poor mobile experience also lowers the Quality Score of your ads if you are driving paid traffic.
+Even if you're targeting a primarily B2B desktop audience via Google Ads, your retargeting campaigns likely include mobile placements through Meta.
+If your site isn't mobile-friendly, you're losing conversions – and poor mobile experience also lowers your Google Ads Quality Score, meaning you pay more per click for less return.

 Here’s where to start with optimization for mobile: